usnavy/Navy-Design-Guide/ui-elements.md

 ### Buttons

 Buttons are clear, and considers readability for comprehension, as well as ease-of-use.
+Use the selected brand colors and accessibility parameters when creating the desired color scheme or user interface patterns.

 For example:

 <button class="button-example">Imagery on Demand</button>